 For Craft Beer Uptown: The Shepherd and The Knucklehead | 1313 Willow Avenue

 The craft beer list at The Shep is extensive and impressive — which goes hand in hand with a giant layout of TVs, everywhere.
-This uptown spot is quickly going to become a staple on football Sundays, and it’s pretty roomy, which is ideal.
+This uptown spot is a staple on football Sundays, and it’s pretty roomy, which is ideal.

 For a Wall of Televisions: Black Bear Bar & Grill | 205 Washington Street